 Step 5.
 Prepare your Eagle Scout Service Project Proposal.

 On the Indian Waters Council website you will find an Eagle Scout Service Project Workbook.
 You can download the Workbook onto your computer.
 The Project Workbook contains an Eagle Scout Service Project Proposal form.
 Part of the form has names and addresses regarding contact information.
 You will need to request this information from the Scoutmaster.
 After you have completed the form, have your Eagle coach review it with you.
 After your coach has reviewed the Proposal form, you will need to sign it and obtain your beneficiary’s signature.
-When you and your beneficiary have signed the form, submit it to the Scoutmaster for review, approval and signature.
+When you and your beneficiary have signed the form, submit it to the Scoutmaster and Troop Committee Chairman for review, approval and signature.

 Step 6.
 District Approval.

-The Indian Waters Council Congaree District also must approve your Eagle Scout project.
+The Indian Waters Council Capital Rivers District also must approve your Eagle Scout Service Project Proposal.
+You will need to meet with an adult volunteer assigned by the District to get this approval.
+These are the steps to get this accomplished:

-The Scoutmaster will submit your proposal to the District for approval.
-If the District approves your proposal you will receive a letter or approval.
-Also, the District may offer some suggestions regarding your project.
-Do not begin working on your project until you have received a letter from the District approving your project.
-Also, please note that the District approval may take two (2) to three (3) weeks.
+Contact the Capital Rivers District Chair of Advancement, Scott Simpson by cell phone at (910) 987-2619, or via email at sixthinfantry@gmail.com and request a meeting and review of your Eagle Scout Service Project Proposal.
+Do not submit your proposal via email -- just the request for a meeting & review.
+On the email copy your Scoutmaster and at least one of your parents.

+The District will assign a trained adult leader not from Troop 10 to schedule a meeting with you.
+Bring a parent or guardian to your meeting.
+You will need to be present at the meeting in full uniform with sash and Life Scout Patch sewn onto your uniform.

+When you meet with the adult leader he will discuss the Project with you, make any necessary suggestions or changes to the Project Proposal and, if approved, then sign it.

+Do not begin working on your project until you have received the approval.

 Step 7.
 Complete your project.